Latish705/intellicollab/learning/architecture/README.md

 ## Practical Exercise

-1. Draw a diagram of the IntelliColab architecture, including all services and their communication patterns.
+1. Draw a diagram of the intellicollab architecture, including all services and their communication patterns.
 2. Identify potential bottlenecks in the architecture and suggest improvements.
-3. Design a new microservice for IntelliColab and describe how it would integrate with the existing architecture.
+3. Design a new microservice for intellicollab and describe how it would integrate with the existing architecture.

 ## Further Reading